JaskRendix/Waters2mzML/README.md

 Waters2mzML converts Waters `.raw` MS¹ and MSⁿ data (MSe and DDA) into structured `.mzML` files and applies post‑processing steps to correct metadata, MS levels, and scan numbering.
 The output is compatible with tools such as MZmine 3.

-The project is a Python package with a modular pipeline:
+The project is a modular Python package built around a reproducible conversion pipeline:

 - conversion through ProteoWizard `msconvert`
 - extraction of acquisition metadata from Waters `_extern` files
 - annotation of MS levels and precursor information
 - mzML post‑processing and scan renumbering
+- optional parallel execution with retry logic

-The implementation is platform‑agnostic at the Python level.
-Conversion still depends on ProteoWizard availability on the host system.
+Conversion depends on ProteoWizard availability on the host system.

 Repository: [https://github.com/AnP311/Waters2mzML](https://github.com/AnP311/Waters2mzML)